-If you have a nearby power source, you can easily install recessed lights by yourself.
-Bringing in a power source adds some time to the project, but this can be accomplished by wiring your own circuit or hiring an electrician.
+If you have a nearby power source, you can easily install led recessed lighting in the ceiling by yourself.
+However, bringing in a power source adds time to the project and can be accomplished by wiring your own circuit or by hiring an electrician.
+If you choose to do it yourself, make sure to fully understand the amp rating for each fixture, and assure all recessed lights are placed a safe distance from ceiling joists.

 Consider the Circuits